owlbarn/owl/README.md

 ## Access Elements, Rows, and Columns

-**This section needs to be updated**

 Both `Dense.Matrix` and `Sparse.Matrix` modules provide a wide range of operations to access the elements, rows, and columns of a matrix.
-You can refer to the full document in [`Dense.Matrix.Generic`](https://github.com/ryanrhymes/owl/blob/master/lib/owl_dense_matrix_generic.mli).
+You can refer to the full document in [`Dense.Matrix.Generic`](http://www.cl.cam.ac.uk/~lw525/owl/apidoc/owl_dense_matrix_generic.html).
 Here we just gave some simple examples briefly.

 You can use `Mat.set` and `Mat.get` to manipulate individual element.